Zofiant/ForYourStoreAPI/README.md

 Hello!
-This is course work backend dev! to run it on your computer:
+This is course work for my backend subject! to run it on your computer:
 1) You need to clone it
 2) Install all dependencies with requirements.txt: `pip install -r ./requirements.txt`